theseanything/civilservicelgbt.github.io/_manuals/2019-09-08-organising-pride.md

 - registration fees for each event
 - purchase of items for the events like placards, t-shirts and floats

+### Register your groups

+You will need to register each group for each parade.
+There is usually, but not always, a fee for this.

+Pride in London is one of the earliest to open registrations and they fill up very quickly; so as soon as the registrations open, make sure you register to ensure we don’t miss out.

 ### Participant registrations

 **How will you get people to register to attend each event?**